Walgreens The Thread

 Is the shingles vaccine effective?

-Two doses of Shingrix given two to six months apart is more than 90% effective in preventing shingles and postherpetic neuralgia.
+For most adults, two doses of Shingrix given two to six months apart is more than 90% effective in preventing shingles and postherpetic neuralgia.

 Who should get the shingles vaccine?